 We provide a full range of custom magnetic assemblies and magnetic products.
 Our advanced and scalable production resources enable us to meet your cost and performance specifications.
 Magnetic components (chokes, inductors, and transformers) are key elements of automotive, computers, consumer electronics, defense, home appliances, and lighting.
-Our Ferrite core transformers, both through-hole and SMD type, have up to 500 watt with a frequency up to 300 KHz.
+Our Ferrite core transformers, both through-hole and SMD type, have up to 500 watts with a frequency of up to 300 kHz.
 Our inductors operate over a wide range of frequencies, input voltages, and inductance values.
 Our chokes protect circuits from high-frequency alternating current and allow for low-frequency direct current.

 Our engineering team draws upon 20+ years of experience at the forefront of analog design and manufacturing to ensure a streamlined end-to-end product cycle, from prototyping and testing through high-volume production.
 Our localized supply-chain ecosystem enables us to constantly seek lower costs among trusted suppliers.
 Core materials used in magnetics include cobalt alloys, ferrite, metallic glass, nickel alloys, and silicon iron.
-Construction of coil devices varies widely in number of turns of magnet, tefzel, and litz wires.
+Construction of coil devices varies widely in the number of turns of the magnet, tefzel, and litz wires.
 Most windings are automatically wound on thermoplastic or thermoset bobbins, which offer excellent ground insulation, the most effective use of window area, and the greatest amount of control for through-hole or surface mounting.

 To learn more about this topic, please contact us.